pRimeRly/Password-Manager/README.md

 # Password Manager

 This is a simple password manager built using Python's tkinter library for the GUI.
-The program allows users to generate secure passwords and save them together with their website and email information.
-The information is saved in a JSON file, which can be encrypted using the Ceaser Cipher encryption method.
+The program enables users to generate highly secure passwords and store them alongside their website and email information.
+The stored information is kept in a JSON file, which can be encrypted using the Ceaser Cipher encryption method, ensuring that the passwords and user data remain secure and protected.
+With this password manager, users can confidently create strong passwords and save them for future use, without the need to remember them all.

 ## Getting Started
 To get started with this project, please follow the steps below.